Your details have been received

 Our agents will get back to you soon with holiday options.

-Made popular by the Thai Royals back in the 1920s as a seaside getaway, Hua Hin is now a go-to destination for many Bangkok-siders escaping the city on a weekend and for tourists looking for rest and relaxation by the beach.
+Made popular by the Thai Royals back in the 1920s as a seaside getaway, later by the country’’ Tourism Authority, Hua Hin is now a go-to destination for many Bangkok-siders escaping the city on a weekend and for tourists looking for rest and relaxation by the beach.

-There are lots of things to do in Hua Hin and its surrounds.
-It’s worth taking a trip to Khao Takiab or “Chopstick Mountain” is home to a hilltop Buddhist temple that offers a fantastic viewpoint of Hua Hin.
+There are lots of things to do in Hua Hin and around the Prachuap Khiri Khan Province.
+It’’ worth taking a trip to Khao Takiab or “Chopstick Mountain,” home to a hilltop Buddhist temple that offers a fantastic viewpoint of Hua Hin.
 You will find troops of cheeky monkeys who inhabit the temple and have some fun photo opportunities.
 Beyond Khao Takiab Temple is Takiab Bay which is a lovely swimming beach with clear water.
 Here you can take day trips by boat to nearby islands such as Koh Singto.
 They even offer elephant rides there.

 Hua Hin Railway Station

 The Hua Hin Railway Station showcases Victorian-era architecture and features the Royal Waiting Room that was previously used to welcome the king and his court upon their visits to Hua Hin.